Background pattern

 Consult your doctor or pharmacist before starting to use Dentispray.

-• If you do not tolerate other local anesthetics such as para-aminobenzoic acid (PABA), parabens or paraphenylenediamine (a hair dye component).
+• If you do not tolerate other local anesthetics like para-aminobenzoic acid (PABA), parabens, or paraphenylenediamine (a hair dye component).

-• Do not take doses higher than the recommended in section 3 (How to use Dentispray).
+• Do not take doses higher than recommended in section 3 (How to use Dentispray).

-• Older, sick or weakened individuals should consult with their doctor before using this medication as they are more sensitive to its possible adverse reactions.
+• Elderly or debilitated patients should consult their doctor before using this medication, as they are more sensitive to its possible adverse reactions.

 • Do not inhale or ingest.

-• Do not eat or drink while numbness of the mouth persists, due to the risk of biting the tongue or buccal mucosa and choking.
+• Do not eat or drink while the numbness of the mouth persists, due to the risk of biting your tongue or the oral mucosa and choking.

 • Keep away from fire or flames.
 Do not smoke during application.